 They are absolutely essential if you like sewing and embroidery.
 You can trim around edges without worrying you will cut the fabric or the thread.
 Look, you can cut very close to the stitches.
 They are great for applique also.
 I can’t live without them now.

 Now I am going to finish my sleeves.
 It’s not really a sleeve – just something around an arm, right?
 I used my Wonder tape again for basting.
-I also used decorative stitches of my sewing machine and metallic thread.
+I also used decorative stitches from my sewing machine and metallic thread.

-Now I am going to stitch side seams of the robe on my serger.
-For this I am going to use 2 needles 4 threads serger stitch.
+Now I am going to stitch the side seams of the robe on my serger.
+For this, I am going to use 2 needles 4 threads serger stitch.
 It is a very good stitch for the silk robe because the serger stitches the seams and finishes them at the same time.
 It is much faster and easier.

 By the way, don’t forget to press all stitches after you are done with them.

 The next step is finishing the hem.
 No image here, sorry.
 I forgot to film it.

 And the last step – let’s make a belt.

 I stitched the belt using my serger.
 I use a safety pin for turning the belt inside out usually.

 Baste the belt nicely and press.

 I am finishing the belt’s edges with beads.
 I think it looks pretty, right?